AlbertaSat/ex2_ground_station_website/INSTALL.md

 * `python3 manage.py test` - run the unit tests.

 * `python3 manage.py test frontend_test` - run the GUI frontend tests with Selenium.
-NOTE: you will need the `geckodriver` in order to do this.
+NOTE: you will need the geckodriver in order to do this.
 Get it [here](https://github.com/mozilla/geckodriver/releases).

----

 # Extending The Comm Module